The Zoo That Could Teach

 Day at the Zoo

-The Detroit Zoological Society’s Education Department works closely with school districts in Oakland, Macomb and Wayne counties – including Detroit Public Schools, Warren Consolidated Schools, Utica Community Schools and Waterford School District – to collaborate on immersive science programs that complement the classroom curriculum.
+The Detroit Zoological Society’s Education Department works closely with school districts in Oakland, Macomb and Wayne counties – including Detroit Public Schools Community District, Warren Consolidated Schools and Waterford School District – to collaborate on immersive science programs that complement the classroom curriculum.
 These district partnerships combine in-class learning with hands-on experiences at the Detroit Zoo, bringing science to life and creating a lasting impact on the students.
 The programs build science processing skills, expand growing vocabularies, and generate excitement for wildlife.

 Humane Education/Children’s Village